 According to Apple statistics, Apple is one of the leading companies in the global smartphone market.
 That the brand is pretty important is proven by the fact that nearly 150,000 people work there.
 The company was founded over 40 years ago and is getting more and more successful each year.
 Little wonder as people all around its world are using its products, and find them beyond enjoyable.
 The chances are you could find at least one Apple product in every household in America, be it the latest iPhone or an Apple Watch.

-If you want to know about the company’s profits, market share, history, and consumers, just keep reading.
+Keep reading if you want to know about the company’s profits, market share, history, and consumers.

-Top 10 Most Interesting Apple Stats and Facts
+Top 10 Most Interesting Apple Statistics for 2021

 General Apple Statistics

 How big is Apple’s revenue, and how does the company stand on the global smartphone market?

 1. In 2020, Apple’s revenue amounted to approximately $274.3 billion.

 (Business of Apps)

 50% of the revenue came from iPhone sales only, while 19% came from Apple’s services division. in the pandemic year of 2020, Apple managed to sell: